Can diet help cancer treatment? Study in mice offers clues

 That suggests that the diet could have a similar effect on certain tumours in humans, though Locasale warned it was far too early to draw any definitive conclusions.

-And Tom Sanders, professor emeritus of nutrition and dietetics at King's College London, warned that "there is no evidence from this study to suggest following a vegan diet with help patients with cancer."
+And Tom Sanders, professor emeritus of nutrition and dietetics at King's College London, warned that "there is no evidence from this study to suggest following a vegan diet will help patients with cancer".

-Locasale said he hoped to eventually test the research in humans with cancer, but noted that nutrition research often struggles for funding because it proposes treatments that are not easily monetizable.
+Locasale said he hoped to eventually test the research in humans with cancer, but noted that nutrition research often struggles for funding because it proposes treatments that are not obviously profitable.

 Still, he said the work adds to a body of research that suggests diet may play an important role in cancer treatment.

 Last year, a study showed one type of chemotherapy drug was more effective in combination with a diet low in sugar and high in protein and fat.
-Other cancers appear to be better combatted in combination with low-sugar diets.
+Other cancers appear to be better combated in combination with low-sugar diets alone.

+"Research like this can lead to studies in people," said Justin Stebbing, professor of cancer medicine and oncology at Imperial College London.

+"How dietary interventions influence cancer ... is likely to be really important in years to come."

-"It's just a really exciting area right now ... where we're seeing that diet has a huge effect on human health," Locasale said.
+Locasale agreed, calling the field a "really exciting area right now... where we're seeing that diet has a huge effect on human health".

 He hopes for a future where doctors will eventually be able to advise cancer patients to follow specific diets to assist their treatment.